How to Reduce Separation Anxiety in Greyhounds: Strategies and Practical Exercises

 • Offer a treat-dispensing toy to channel its attention.

-You can also choose a calming pheromone diffuser, a tool validated by several veterinary behaviorists, to reinforce the feeling of a “pack return.”
+You can also choose a calming pheromone diffuser, a tool validated by several veterinary behaviorists, to reinforce the impression of a “pack return.”
 Provided, of course, that you do not neglect the exercise part.

 Practical Exercises to Reduce Anxiety